srkgupta/mattermost-plugin-hackerone/README.md

 This action allows you to list all the channels which has been set to receive all the Hackerone notifications.

-###### subscriptions delete [index]
+###### subscriptions delete [subscriptionId]

 This action allows you to delete the specified subscription and hence that specific channel will stop receiving any notifications for any events from Hackerone.
-You can run the command `/hackerone subscriptions list` to get the index position.
-Note: The index position starts with 1.
+You can run the command `/hackerone subscriptions list` to get the subscriptionId.

 ##### permissions